dfed/CacheAdvance/README.md

 ### CocoaPods

-To install Relativity in your iOS project with [CocoaPods](http://cocoapods.org), add the following to your `Podfile`:
+To install CacheAdvance in your iOS project with [CocoaPods](http://cocoapods.org), add the following to your `Podfile`:

 ```
 platform :ios, '12.0'